Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 ---
 sidebarDepth: 2
 ---
-# Manage Entando Databases
+# Manage Villanova Databases

-Entando currently supports PostgreSQL, MySQL and Oracle database systems.
-With PostgreSQL and MySQL, Entando automatically creates a Kubernetes deployment to host the DBMS.
+Villanova currently supports PostgreSQL, MySQL and Oracle database systems.
+With PostgreSQL and MySQL, Villanova automatically creates a Kubernetes deployment to host the DBMS.
-For Oracle and others, Entando supports connectivity with [External Databases](../../tutorials/devops/external-db.md).
+For Oracle and others, Villanova supports connectivity with [External Databases](../../tutorials/devops/external-db.md).

-This document describes how Entando manages databases and their connectivity.
+This document describes how Villanova manages databases and their connectivity.

 ## PostgreSQL and MySQL

 #### Lightweight & Low-Config
-When deploying Entando Custom Resources that require databases to a new namespace, Entando creates a Kubernetes deployment by default.
+When deploying Villanova Custom Resources that require databases to a new namespace, Villanova creates a Kubernetes deployment by default.
 It uses standard OpenShift compliant images.

-A relatively low-configuration approach, Entando creates and initializes the databases transparently.
+A relatively low-configuration approach, Villanova creates and initializes the databases transparently.
 Persistent data is stored on any persistent volume that meets the PersistentVolumeClaim requirements.

-When an Entando Custom Resource is redeployed, the persistent volumes remain intact.
+When an Villanova Custom Resource is redeployed, the persistent volumes remain intact.
 Since the subsequent data initialization is idempotent, the supporting deployments will scale up and behave as expected.

 #### Isolated DB
-Generally, Entando services encapsulate the database they use, providing mechanisms to import and export data without knowledge of the internal workings of the data store.
-For simpler applications, where database size remains manageable, Entando isolates the DB without the need for deployment pipelines.
+Generally, Villanova services encapsulate the database they use, providing mechanisms to import and export data without knowledge of the internal workings of the data store.
+For simpler applications, where database size remains manageable, Villanova isolates the DB without the need for deployment pipelines.

 These database deployments are not clustered.
 It is therefore recommended that redundancy and clustering, in the form of clustered storage, be utilized in this type of application.